Clergy & Staff

 Rabbi Rachel Ain became the Rabbi of Sutton Place Synagogue in the Summer of 2012.

-Most recently, Rabbi Ain was the Senior Director for National Young Leadership of the Jewish Federations of North America, where she worked closely with lay leaders and professionals to engage the next generation of leaders for the Jewish community, Prior to that, she was the Senior Rabbi of Congregation Beth Sholom-Chevra Shas, a Conservative Synagogue in Syracuse, NY, from her ordination in 2004 until 2011.
+Before joining SPS, Rabbi Ain was the Senior Director for National Young Leadership of the Jewish Federations of North America, where she worked closely with lay leaders and professionals to engage the next generation of leaders for the Jewish community, Prior to that, she was the Senior Rabbi of Congregation Beth Sholom-Chevra Shas, a Conservative Synagogue in Syracuse, NY, from her ordination in 2004 until 2011.

 Rabbi Ain holds a BA in American History from Barnard College and a BA in Midrash from JTS.
 She received her Rabbinic Ordination from JTS in 2004, where she concurrently received her MA in Jewish Education.